SzyJar/TimeTask/README.md

 # TimeTask
-Application is used to count time spend on various tasks.
+Application used to count time spend on various tasks.

 Taks are saved to .csv file.